Hoodia gordonii

-Hoodia gordonii, also known as Bushman's hat, is a leafless spiny succulent plant supposed to have therapeutic properties in folk medicine.
+Hoodia gordonii, also known as Bushman's hat, is a leafless spiny succulent plant claimed to have therapeutic properties in folk medicine.
 It grows naturally in Botswana, South Africa and Namibia.
 The species became internationally known and threatened by collectors, after a marketing campaign falsely claimed that it was an appetite suppressant for weight loss.
 The flowers smell like rotten meat and are pollinated mainly by flies.
 The indigenous San people of the Namib desert call this plant ǁhoba (pronounced /naq/ – the initial sound is a lateral click).

 Description

 Fruit and flower buds.
 Biedouw Valley, Cederberg.

 Hoodia gordonii is a clump-forming perennial succulent plant growing to around 1 metre tall, with up to 50 grey-green ribbed and spined stems in a clump.
 The flowers are up to 7.5 cm diameter; they have a five-lobed corolla, but appear circular after opening as the lobes curl back behind the flowers; they vary from pale straw-yellow to pink to dark reddish-purple.
 The flowers smell of rotting meat, and are pollinated by flies attracted to the smell.
 The fruit is a two-horned capsule, which splits open when mature to release the seeds.
 The seeds have a fluffy pappus and are wind-dispersed.